alishams11/web-vuln-scanner/README.md

 # Web Vulnerability Scanner (pywvs)

 A modular, template-driven **web vulnerability scanner** designed for learning, automation, and security research.

-Inspired by modern scanners like Nuclei, this project focuses on:
+Inspired by modern scanners like **Nuclei**, with focus on:
-- clarity of architecture
+- Clean architecture
-- extensibility
+- High extensibility
-- SOC / Pentest real-world workflows
+- Real-world SOC / Pentest workflows

-> ⚠️ Educational & authorized security testing only.
+> ⚠️ For educational and **authorized security testing only**.

 ---